bitrise-io/devcenter/_articles/en/deploy/deployment-index.md

 * [iOS deployment](/deploy/ios-deploy/index/)
 * [Android deployment](/deploy/android-deploy/index/)

-{% include message_box.html type="important" title="My message" content="Don't worry: this does not mean that only native iOS and Android apps can be deployed using Bitrise.
+{% include message_box.html type="important" title="Cross-platform apps" content="Don't worry: this does not mean that only native iOS and Android apps can be deployed using Bitrise.
 The guides are just as useful for deploying cross-platform apps.
 For the specifics, check out the guide for your platform type in the [Getting started](/getting-started/index/) section."%}